 -

 Apply to Conservation: Understanding adaptations can be crucial for conservation efforts.
 By identifying the specific adaptations that allow a species to thrive in its habitat, we can better protect that habitat and ensure the species' survival.
-For example, if a species is adapted to a specific type of forest, we need to protect that forest from logging or development.
+As an example, if a species is adapted to a specific type of forest, we need to protect that forest from logging or development.
 Conservation strategies should also consider the genetic diversity of populations, as this diversity is essential for adaptation to future environmental changes.

 -